- About The Store

 The primary thing you should know about smoke alarms is that there are two basic types: Ionization and photoelectric smoke alarms.

-Ionization alarms sound more quickly when a flaming, fast moving fire occurs.
+Ionization Smoke Alarms are able to quickly detect fast moving fires.
 Think of a candle catching a curtain on fire- it happens quickly.
-A Photoelectric alarm is quicker at sensing a slower, smoky fire- such as an electrical fire that starts within your walls.
+A Photoelectric Smoke Alarm is quicker in sensing a slower, smoky fire- such as an electrical fire that starts within your walls.

 Because there is no way of telling what type of fire may occur in your home, it is strongly recommended by the USFA to have both an ionization smoke alarm and photoelectric alarm- or a dual sensor smoke alarm to detect both types of fires.